 D. Polarizing Microscopy

-- Widely used for the examination of birefringent minerals present in soil, and comparison of glass and fibers.
+- Widely used for the examination of birefringent minerals present in the soil, and comparison of glass and fibers.

 - Process: When evidence is placed in polarized light, it produces vivid colors and intensity contrast that provides a very distinguishable feature even between slightly different shades.